[ASP.NET core 3] Downloading a CSV file using Entity Framework Core

 If successful, the DB will be created and the Users table will be created.

-*You can check from [View] ⇒ [SQL Server Object Explorer].
+*You can check this by going to [View] ⇒ [SQL Server Object Explorer].

 ■ Inserting data

-Now that the table has been created, insert data as appropriate.
+Now that the table has been created, all you need to do is insert the data you want.

-* Select a table from [SQL Server Object Explorer] and click [Show data] to display the data in the table, so you can insert directly from there.
+* Select the table from SQL Server Object Explorer and click View Data to display the data in the table, allowing you to insert data directly from there.

-Sorry to have kept you waiting...
+Sorry for the wait...
 Now we finally get to the main topic.

-Let's make it possible to download the Users table data we inserted earlier in CSV.
+Let's make it possible to download the Users table data we inserted earlier as a CSV file.

 ■ Install the CsvHelper package

-First, install the package called CsvHelper, which is required for downloading in CSV format.
+First, install the package called CsvHelper, which is required to download in CSV format.

 ■ Installing a CSV download button